Dates

 Although KIIS tries to foresee all possible expenses in formulating program fees, please note that dramatic fluctuations in foreign currency valuations and/or airline surcharges may affect the total cost of the program.

-The group flight is required for KIIS Costa Rica participants (any exceptions must be pre-approved by the program director).
-KIIS will purchase a roundtrip flight ticket for you.
+The group flight is required for all KIIS Costa Rica participants (any exceptions must be pre-approved by the Costa Rica program director).
+KIIS will purchase a round-trip flight ticket for you.
 The flight cost will be added to your final program fee on April 1.
 The group flight will depart from Cincinnati or Louisville.

 Flights to and from Costa Rica are typically the same day.
 Visit Flights and Passports & Visas for more information.